rlmv/hathitrust-soer/README.md

 They should all be installable with a `pip <dependency>` command.
 There may still be an issue with the requests-oauthlib version in PyPI.
 If you have issues using `hathitrust_api.DataAPI`, install it from the [source][requests-oauthlib].

 ####Submodules:
-Due to issues involving Python 3, and needing to hack into some existing code, I've included several packages as submodules to ease the pain of setting up a bunch of dependencies.
+Because I needed to hack some Python 2 code to make it compatible with Python 3,  I've included several packages as submodules to ease the pain of setting up a bunch of dependencies.
 If you do a `git clone`, these will all be included:

 * [hathitrust-api]
 * [remove-running-headers]